 16. Why did my food taste like rain-soaked charcoal ashes?

 17. Why, at 27 dollars a glass, did my husband order a second glass of wine?
 I mean, I guess that’s something I should ask him.
 Or not.

 18. Why did I ask for the remainder of my dinner to be packed up when we were staying in a fridgeless hotel room, then scurry out of the restaurant with a plastic bag with handles feeling like maybe, at least, I’d gotten away with *something*?
-I mean, it would’ve been like leaving 65 dollars in cash (well, I’d eaten half of them, so let’s call it $32.50) on the table.
+I mean, it would’ve been like leaving 65 dollars in cash (well, I’d eaten half of it, so let’s call it $32.50) on the table.

 19. How would Ruth Fertel, your establishment’s founder, described on your website as a feisty single mom who overcame all kinds of obstacles, including a fire that burned her first steakhouse to the ground, have felt about being cynically pampered, deftly insulted, and divested of her money for a *steak* when she had children to send to college?
 Or was this what drove her?
 Was this how she justified the business model she strove to create?
 Did hardship beget hardness?
 Eat or be eaten?
 Did it beat the decent right out of her?
 Hers is a compelling story, an inspirational screenplay.
 Just look at her, tiny, barely 5 feet tall, butchering steaks with a bandsaw, hiring only single mothers as waitstaff.
 What’s not to love?
 But did it occur to her that maybe she had some single mothers as customers?

 20. Did our server maybe for one second feel a little bit sorry for us, or does she have problems of her own (see above)?